 Patrick Campbell, Co-Founder & CEO, ProfitWell, comments: “20-40% of your churn is actually absolutely needless, stemming from failed, expired, and delinquent credit cards.
 Let me put that data in perspective for you.
 If your churn rate is currently 5%, then one to two percentage points of that churn exists for an absolutely needless reason.
 You’re pointlessly losing a lot of money every month.”

 Involuntary churn (also known as passive churn or delinquent churn) is a particular issue for subscription businesses, who typically capture a customer’s payment information at sign up and store for processing future payments.
 Over time those details become out of date.

-Payment failure rates for SaaS business vary depending on sector and market, but are typically 5-18% (Recurly suggests an average of 13%).
+Payment failure rates for business vary depending on sector and market, but are typically 5-18% (Recurly suggests an average of 13%).